Medical Examinations / Medical Privacy In Employment

 When an employer conducts a medical examination or otherwise acquires information regarding the medical condition of an employee, it is required to keep that information private.
 Employers must keep medical information in a locked area and can only distribute the information to employees with a safety-based need to know the employee's condition.
 It is illegal for employers to allow an employee's co-workers access to the employee's medical information.

 Problems With Medical Examinations and Medical Privacy

 The rules relating to medical examinations and medical privacy are explicit and relatively clear.
 Still, employers sometimes violate them.
 Sullenger Law Office has seen such violations primarily involving two scenarios.
 First, employers sometimes conduct overbroad medical examinations.
 When they believe an employee has a physical impairment, they may require the employee to undergo a complete physical to return to work after a minor injury.
 Return-to-work examinations, however, must be limited to examining the condition that led the employee to miss work.
 Second, employers sometimes distribute medical information too broadly.
 These employers may send information regarding an employee's injury or condition to large groups of employees via e-mail, billboard postings, or discussions in meetings, in violation of the rule that only employees with a safety function need to know an employee's medical limitations.

-If you have been subjected to an illegal medical examination or have had your medical information illegally distributed, call Sullenger Law Office at (270) 443-9401 to schedule a consultation so we can evaluate your case and discuss what we can do to help you.
+If you have been subjected to an illegal medical examination or have had your medical information illegally distributed, call attorney Wes Sullenger at (270) 442-4369 to schedule a consultation so we can evaluate your case and discuss what we can do to help you.